dschwen/wikiminiatlas/README.md

 WikiMiniAtlas
 =============

-This repo contains the client facing scripts and data for the WikiMiniAtlas map plugin in Wikipedia.
+This repo contains the client-facing scripts and data for the WikiMiniAtlas map plugin in Wikipedia.
-Wikiminiatlas will display maps of Earth, Moon, Venus, Mars, Mercury, Titan and Io, and on those maps clickable links to Wikipedia articles.
+WikiMiniAtlas will display maps of Earth, Moon, Venus, Mars, Mercury, Titan and Io, and on those maps clickable links to Wikipedia articles.

 Features include: